ASIA

 Experience Macao Limited Edition as a Solo Traveller

-Over the past year, I have been traveling almost relentlessly through Asia, and I reached that stage every female solo traveler experiences—pure exhaustion.
+Over the past year, I have been travelling almost relentlessly through Asia, and I reached that stage every female solo traveller experiences—pure exhaustion.
 Nights spent in new locations and days spent meeting new friends I might never see again left me in need of rest.
 It was time for a change.

 When I received an invitation from the Macao Government Tourism Office to join their media tour, I felt as though the universe were looking out for me.
 Here was the perfect balance of exploration, security, and connection that I had been missing.